*Last updated on 4/20 at 4:00PM

 The map shows the order progress, construction status and service availability of Greenlight Districts.
 Here’s what each status level represents:

 Serviceable – Our network is built and service is available in your Greenlight District!
 Place your order to get installed and go faster with Greenlight!

-2020 Construction –We have announced our construction schedule through the first half of 2020 and your district is on the list!
+2022 Construction –We have announced our construction schedule for 2022 and your district is on the list!
 We are accepting pre-orders for your district.
-Our team is actively working to obtain needed permissions from private residents, known as easements, in order to start construction in 2020.
-To provide an easement, please email firstname.lastname@example.org.
-We do not have an exact date of when construction will begin, but we will email you again when construction begins in your district.
+Our team is working to obtain easements and permits required for construction as well as preparing the utility poles in your neighborhood for our fiber.
+We do not have an exact date of when construction will begin, but we will email updates to you as progress continues in your district.

 Easements Required – In many cases where underground construction is required, we need to get permission in the form of an easement to cross a property to access utility poles.
 Without an easement, there may be some blocks in a Greenlight District that we cannot complete during our construction phase.
 This is the primary reason we need to create multiple phases and expansion Greenlight Districts.
 If you are interested in providing an easement for your property, please fill out this form.
 If you have any questions regarding easements for your neighborhood, please check out the easements page on our website here or email email@example.com.